 And in case you haven’t heard, we’re also all about reducing investment risk.
 So going back to that whole unethical-companies-are-more-risky thing, incorporating ESG funds was just one of the ways we designed Impact Portfolios to help you reach your financial goals, too.

-By investing in ESG funds, we’re helping to advance women around the world while offering our clients the opportunity to earn competitive returns.
+By investing in ESG funds, we’re helping to advance women around the world while offering you the opportunity to earn competitive returns.
 Any investing portfolio you hold with us can be transferred into an Ellevest Impact Portfolio.** So ... you in?